 Mechanisms: Set Collection, Engine building

-The game events of Deep State unfold around a secret and powerful organization called “The Committee”.
-Its main goal is to create a unified global government by infiltrating political, financial and social institutions, carrying out covert operations, taking the lead in the world domination projects.
+The game events of Deep State unfold around a secret and powerful organization called “The Committee.”
+Its main goal is to create a unified global government by infiltrating political, financial and social institutions, carrying out covert operations and taking the lead in the world domination projects.
 Do you have enough strength and wit to become the sole ruler of the world?
-Can you conspire against the whole planet to achieve your goals?
+Can you conspire against the entire planet to achieve your goals?
 Play Deep State and find out!

-Dispatch your Agents to infiltrate political, financial and research institutions.
+Dispatch your Agents to infiltrate various political, financial and research institutions.
 Make treaties with mighty secret organizations and carry out covert operations.
 Take the lead in global projects, including Comintern and Unified Nations.
-Get the most influence points to become the only puppet master in this world!
+Earn the most influence to become the only puppet master in this world!

 Each player becomes a head of a department in the Committee and tries to get the most influence points by performing various game actions using the only game resource — secret agents.
 You’ll have a limited number of agents that you can send to fulfil your plans.
 The player who gets the most influence points by the end of the game wins and becomes the head of a new world government.

 Watch this video to explore thoroughly all the game components, setup, game flow and scoring.